ssmerd/epicurean/README.md

 ### Design

 I decided that I wanted this website to be modern, minimalistic in it's appearance.
-I used a template from https://bootstrapmade.com/delicious-free-restaurant-bootstrap-theme but I changed most code to satisfy my requirements.

 ### Site User